bassettmason/Movie-Genie/README.md

   The application is designed to evolve and adapt, with plans to incorporate AI-driven features that will be able to generate playlists and recommendations from various sources, ensuring that the users have access to content that aligns with their preferences and viewing habits.

 ## Backend
-### Backend Demo

-This video focuses on the backend, illustrating the components, data flow, and functionality.

 ### Backend Description
 The backend is designed with a multitude of event-based components hosted on GCP, designed to meticulously collect, utilize, and update data.